You are now in the main content area

 We are experiencing a global health event and during this time, it is not uncommon for people to experience: anxiety, worry, fear and sadness; tearfulness and/or loss of interest in enjoyable activities; hopelessness, stress, or overwhelm; and difficulty concentrating and/or sleeping.
 These are challenging times but there are healthy ways to cope and manage our wellbeing.

-Neil Pasricha's, external link 4 S’s can bring shape and meaning to these days of self-isolation:
+The Four S’s, external link can bring shape and meaning to days of self-isolation:

-- Spend time engaged in purposeful work or creative pursuits (stimulation), away from news and worry
+Stimulation: Spend time engaged in purposeful work or creative pursuits, away from news and worry

 With growing to-do lists and competing work, home, and caregiving demands, it can be hard to know what to do when.
 How can we mindfully plan and manage our time?